awslabs/amazon-redshift-utils/src/MultipleTableRestoreUtility/readme.md

 1. Setting environment variables

 ### Setting Environment Variables
-Boto3 will check these environment variables for credentials:
+The utility uses the Boto3 library which will check these environment variables for credentials:

 * AWS_ACCESS_KEY_ID - The access key for your AWS account.
 * AWS_SECRET_ACCESS_KEY - The secret key for your AWS account.